Suicide among Native Americans in the United States: Mental healthcare

 Olson and Wahab explain that the Indian Health Service lacks 50% of both staffing and funding necessary for it to adequately provide healthcare to its populations, and lacks a sufficient supply of specialized mental health workers.
 Among Native Americans, there are 101 mental health professionals per 100,000 people, compared to 173 for the general population.

 A combination of lower salaries offered by the IHS, isolated reservation locations, and seriousness and number of cases make it hard for Native American health providers to attract and retain workers.
 The mistaken belief that the IHS is sufficiently equipped to provide quality care endangers Native American communities to insufficient funding and protective policies.
 This is compounded by the near invisibility of Native Americans in government statistics due to their minuscule share of the whole population.

-Doll and Brady cite the Suicide Prevention Resource Center to explain that both professional health worker shortages and lack of cultural competence training contribute to these communities' systems' inefficacy.
-They cite a 2004 study by Gone to show that 40% of Native Americans suffering from mental health disorders did not receive mental healthcare.
+In 2013, Doll and Brady cited the Suicide Prevention Resource Center to explain that both professional health worker shortages and lack of cultural competence training contribute to these communities' systems' inefficacy.
+They cited a 2004 study by Gone to show that 40% of Native Americans suffering from mental health disorders did not receive mental healthcare.

 Reporting and research

 Research has provided clues as to differences in the nature of suicide and suicide prevention among different sectors of the AIAN population.
 However, academics such as Olson and Wahab, Alcántara and Gone, and Lester acknowledge that more and better data collection, research, and funding is needed to improve the response to both suicide and the problems underlying it.

-The National Vital Statistics Report on overall deaths data from 2011 warns that, because of death certificate race classifications that do not accurately reflect the deceased's self-reported race, underreporting on AIAN deaths could be as high as 30%.
+The 2011 National Vital Statistics Report on overall deaths warns that, because of death certificate race classifications that do not accurately reflect the deceased's self-reported race, underreporting on AIAN deaths could be as high as 30%.
 This causes difficulty in maintaining confidence of accuracy when comparing AIAN death statistics with other racial or ethnic groups.
 There have been studies that showed that with prevention and inventions programs that suicide rates were lowered, but that is only in some of the sampled populations.

 Research that focuses on Native Americans as if they are a homogeneous group can problematically obscure important information that may be specific to certain regions, communities, or sectors of the population.
-There is also a need for more information on suicide attempts and behaviors, not just completions.
+There is a need for more information on suicide attempts and behaviors, not just completions.
 Olson and Wahab explain that research on suicide among Native Americans in the United States often lacks large scope, large sample size, and cultural context.
-Additionally, research based on state boundaries can be hindered in relevance because tribal boundaries are not always identical to state boundaries.
+Research based on state boundaries can be hindered in relevance because tribal boundaries are not always identical to state boundaries.